DoDAO-io/dodao-defi-course/generated/questions/derivatives.md

 ---

-##### When a futures contract expires the price of the contract-
+##### When a futures contract expires then-

-- [x]  Equals to purchase price of contract
+- [x]  The asset is bought or sold at the price mentioned in the contract
-- [ ]  Equals to mean price over the life of contract
+- [ ]  The asset is bought or sold at the mean price over the life of contract
-- [ ]  Equals to the price of the underlying asset
+- [ ]  The asset is bought or sold at its current price
 - [ ]  None of the above

-Hint: Futures contract have a fixed price
+Hint: NoHint

-Explanation: When a futures contract expires its price equals to price of contract that was agreed upon by the buyer and seller at the time of making of contract.
+Explanation: When a futures contract expires, then the asset is bought or sold at the price mentioned in the contract.

 Sub Topics: types-of-derivatives

 ---

-##### Removing any riskless profit opportunities in the futures market is known as-
+##### Executing any riskless profit opportunities in the futures market is known as-

 - [ ]  Hedging
 - [x]  Arbitrage